 Awards and raffle prizes will be awarded at the finish line area after the final race in the Emerald City Trail Series.
 All participants receive an Emerald City Trail Series glass from Ninkasi and Bigfoot Beverages.

 Courses are subject to change based on the park ranger's discretion, wildlife protection, or natural preservation.

 6.5 miles with 1100' ascent using the trails 3, 17, 5, and back to 3.
 Runners will be treated to views of Eugene and the Coastal Mountains, Arboretum trails, a rocky terrain climb through an open prairie, and a descent past Swing Hill to the finish.

 3 miles with 750' ascent using trails 3, 7, 17, 1, and back on 3.
 This one may be short, but it's a tough one.
 Race #5 starts like the first race but turns on the Summit Trail from the arboretum for a half-mile climb with over 400' of vert.
-Celebrate the race at the Emerald City Trail Series party at Public House after the finish.
+After the final run, celebrate the race series at the Emerald City Trail Series party.

 Race Day Details

 No parking at North or West Trailhead.
 All participants will park on the road past the North Trailhead parking lot.
 Follow the road to the Horse Arena for parking (opposite end of the park from the arboretum).
 A parking permit is required.